LuciaPerez/PUWI/README.md

 	 **- pubDirectory** is the location where files are published at the web server, in Apache server is var/www

-	 **- runService** indicates the location of the service which must be restarted after modify *php.ini* file, in Apache server is /etc/init.d/
+	 **- runService** indicates the location of the service which must be restarted after modifying *php.ini* file, in Apache server is /etc/init.d/

     2.1.
 Dependencies

-    Install PUWI involves install automatically the last available PHPUnit version and every dependency that needs to work properly.
+    Install PUWI involves installing automatically the last available PHPUnit version and every dependency that needs to work properly.
     The default location to install these dependencies is *PUWI/vendor/*.